Matt Carpenter: 2021

-Texas Rangers
+Texas Rangers (2022)

 On March 18, 2022, Carpenter signed a minor-league contract with the Texas Rangers with an invitation to major-league spring training.
 Carpenter did not make the Rangers' Opening Day roster, and he accepted an assignment with the Triple-A Round Rock Express.
-On May 19, 2022, the Rangers released Carpenter after he batted .275 with six home runs over 21 games.
+On May 19, the Rangers released Carpenter after he batted .275 with six home runs over 21 games.

-New York Yankees
+New York Yankees (2022)

 On May 26, 2022, the New York Yankees signed Carpenter to a major-league contract.
 On June 12, Carpenter became the first Yankee to hit six or more home runs in his first 10 games with the team.
 That day, he tied his career high with seven RBI, while hitting two home runs with a double and a walk to lead a defeat of the Chicago Cubs, 18–4.
 Carpenter broke a team record for home runs in a player's first 30 games with the Yankees, hitting two three-run home runs against the Red Sox on July 16; his total of 13 homers broke the team record previously set by Kevin Maas in 1990 and Glenallen Hill in 2000.
 He became the first Yankees outfielder with seven RBIs in a game against the Red Sox since Joe DiMaggio accomplished the feat in 1940.

 During his tenure on the Yankees, Carpenter served as a utility player, far exceeding offensive expectations from manager Aaron Boone.
-On July 18, 2022, Carpenter was named AL Player of the Week, succeeding teammate Aaron Judge.
-On August 8, Carpenter fouled a pitch off his left foot, breaking it and putting him on the injured list for an estimated 6-8 weeks.
-Carpenter returned from the injured list for the 2022 postseason, going 1-12 with 9 strikeouts and 0 walks over 6 games played.
+On July 18, Carpenter was named AL Player of the Week, succeeding teammate Aaron Judge.
+On August 8, Carpenter fouled a pitch off his left foot, breaking it and putting him on the injured list for an estimated 6–8 weeks.
+Carpenter returned from the injured list for the 2022 postseason, going 1-for-12 with nine strikeouts and zero walks over six games played.